InnerSourceCommons/InnerSourcePatterns/patterns/1-initial/code-of-conduct.md

 ## Context

-Different individuals and teams within the organization collaborate in a healthy and inclusive community without conflicts.
-This welcoming, respectful and inclusive environment fosters more collaboration and creates trusted relationships across the organization where all community members feel safe and valued.
+This pattern emerges when the communications between different team members are very far away of the goals, focused on personal references, blaming other opinions or following non-inclusive behaviors.

 ## Forces

-A well-crafted Code of Conduct helps prevent and address issues such as harassment, discrimination, and other harmful behavior, ensuring that everyone feels safe and valued within the project.
-By providing the framework for positive and inclusive participation, the Code of Conduct encourages diverse perspectives, enhances collaboration, and ultimately leads to the development of higher-quality open-source software.
+* Define or establish rules of communication to avoid conflicts.
+* Create a welcoming, respectful and inclusive environment to foster more collaboration.
+* Create trusted relationships across different teams.
+* Create the environment where all community members feel safe and valued.
+* Connect to corporate's compliance, and business ethics

 ## Solution